Team-SDIoT/SDIoT_Events/Workshops/Getting Started with Internet of Things -IoT/readme.md

 The internet of things offers an unparalleled opportunity to ignite profound business transformation across every industry.
 We are moving towards a new computing paradigm, which will involve trillions of connected devices.
 This workshop will leverages and explores the infrastructure, communication, sensor technologies, networking technologi Work Breakdown Structure (WBS)es, data/storage/analytics and security aspects of IoT.
-Participants taking this workshop will be introduced to the fundamentals of the IoT paradigm, including hardware platforms, communication protocols, and the types of services that can be enabled over this ecosystem.
+Participants taking this workshop will be introduced to the fundamentals of the IoT paradigm, including hardware platforms, communication protocols, and the types of services that are enabled for this ecosystem.
 ## Workshop Details
-Workshop Name      : **Getting Started with Internet of Things (IoT)**
+Workshop Name      : **Internet of Things (IoT) BootCamp**

 Workshop Duration  : **Two Day**
 ## Course Content
-The workshop is planned for one day with the following sessions:
+The workshop is planned for two days with the following sessions:
 + **Day-1 Session-1 (Theory)**
   + IoT: What & Why
+  + Why participate in this bootcamp
+  + Different IoT Applicationd
+  + Real world IoT deployed examples
   + Interoperability of IoT systems
   + IoT Analytics & Applications

 + **Day-1 Session-2 (Hardware)**
+  + Hardware platform choices for IOT
+  + Comparision of different hardwares
+  + Bare Metal VS RTOS VS Operating system enabled SoCs
+  + Commuinication support(Ethernet, WiFi, BLE, LoRA)
-  + Introduction of Node MCU ESP8266
+  + Introduction of ESP8266, NodeMCU WiFi Development board
-  + Interfacing electronics parts with Node MCU
+  + Interfacing different components with Node MCU
   + Sensors, Actuators and Protocols
+  + Mini Project: WebServer displaying sensor data to mobile devices

 + **Day-1 Session-3 (Software)**
   + IoT: Firmware & OS
-  + Remote Controlled using IoT
+  + Pin Mapping and GPIOs
+  + Controlling hardware by writing firmware
+  + Optimizing service routines for IoT real time applications
-  + Implementation of IoT Protocols
+  + Importance of deep sleep modes for IoT optimizations especially for battery powered nodes
+  + Mini Project: Creating Python Flask based REST enabled webApp with creative frontEnd

++ **Day-1 Session-4 (Communication Protocol)**
+  + Different options for commuinications
+  + Infrastructure independent vs Infrastructure dependent
+  + Ethernet vs WiFi
+  + Network layer protocols
+  + HTTP REST API
+  + MQTT protocol for publish subscribe based model
+  + Discussion on other protocols: Bluetooth, LoRA, 6LoWPAN, CoAP, LWM2M etc.

-+ **Day-2 Session-4 (Cloud Integration)**
++ **Day-2 Session-1 (Cloud Integration)**
   + Interfacing with Cloud Server
-  + Cloud Dashboard
+  + Cloud Dashboard for customized IoT Applications
   + Bringing together Hardware, Software & Cloud
-+ **Day-2 Session-5 (Projects)**
-  + Planning and Building an IoT solution
-  + Work Breakdown Structure (WBS)
-  + Internet monitoring, control and Testing
+  + API keys and integrartion
+  + Securing your IoT App
+  + Mini Project: Deplopying IoT App on public cloud like AWS, AdafruitIO, EclipseIoT

-+ **Day-2 Session-6 (Projects & Wrap-up)**
++ **Day-2 Session-2 (Projects)**
-  + Data Acquisition and Cloud Server Integration
+  + Cloud Data Acquisition and telemetry
+  + Remote control of actuators
+  + Device Management, Fault tolerence
+  + Embedded linux - Need for OS, A case study

-  + Project Presentation
++ Major Project
+  + Using DHT-11 sensor to measure and remote log temperature and humidity value
+  + Creating a dashboard to visualize data
+  + Creating Data triggers on temperature values
-  + Certificate Distribution
+  + Adding actuators
+  + Practical IoT based Home automation for remote management and theft security.
+  + Components to be use: DHT-11 sensor, IR sensor, WS8212 LED, Relays.

 ## Learning Outcomes
 This workshop will teach you:
 + An understanding of how microprocessors, sensors, and radio hardware are integrated in an embedded